How Much Tax Do You Pay on KES 150,000 in Kenya

 This covers taxable fringe benefits like a company car valued at 2% of its cost.
 Per diems remain exempt if within KRA rates.

 Scenarios below show how KES 150,000 fits into Kenya tax brackets.
-Employers handle PAYE, NHIF, NSSF, and housing levy deductions for resident individuals.
+Employers handle PAYE, SHIF, NSSF, and housing levy deductions for resident individuals.

 Key reliefs include personal relief at KES 2,400 monthly and insurance or pension contributions.
 Non-residents face similar rates on Kenyan-sourced income.